MithrilJS/mithril.js/docs/route.md

 For isomorphic / universal JavaScript app, an url param and a variadic route combined is very useful to display custom 404 error page.

 In a case of 404 Not Found error, the server send back the custom page to client.
-When Mithril is loaded, it will redirect client to the default route because it can't know that route.
+When Mithril.js is loaded, it will redirect client to the default route because it can't know that route.

 ```javascript
 m.route(document.body, "/", {